This article sheds some light on the possible influence of karate on the establishment of the “Seiryoku Zen’yo Kokumin Taiiku no Kata”.

 Further references to atemi techniques made by Kanō next appeared in his “Overview of Jūdō” (Jūdō kaisetsu, 1913).

 In May 1922 Gichin Funakoshi (1868-1957) came to Tōkyō to present Karate at the 1st Exhibition of Physical Education, sponsored by the Japanese Ministry of Education.
 In June the same year Kanō invited Funakoshi for a demonstration of karate at his Kōdōkan Jūdō Institute.
-At that time Funakoshi was provided both a jūdō practice uniform and a black belt to wear during his demonstration.
+Gima Shinkin, Funakoshi’s demo partner, was already a black belt in jūdō.
+At that time Funakoshi was offered both a jūdō practice uniform and a black belt to wear during the demonstration.
 This fashion soon reached Okinawa.
 Initially, in jūdō practice the traditional keikogi (practice uniform) of jūjutsu was worn.
 Later the current practice uniform of jūdō with its longer sleeves and trousers was created and used during practice.
 As the training content in jūdō and karate was quite different, other functionalities of the practice uniform were necessary.
 The practice uniform of jūdō gradually adapted to its own necessities, as did the practice uniform of karate.
 In this way the current practice uniforms were born.

 On the study of atemi, Kanō mentioned “Atemi cannot be practiced by using randori alone”.
 Gima Shinkin (1896-1989), who demonstrated karate together with Funakoshi at the Kōdōkan Jūdō Institute in June 1922, later pointed out that